bernikr/esphome-wienernetze-smartmeter/README.md

 **Warning**
 All energy sensors roll over every 1000 kWh and start again from 0 due to precision issues of ESPHome.
 (Sensors are always 32bit floats.
 If the meter is too high the sensor cant update every Wh anymore.)
-This is not a problem when using the `active_energy_pos` sensor for the energy dashboard in Home Assistant as it is set to `total_increasing` and therefore Home Assistant knows that a drop from 1000 to 0 is a reset of the counter and not a negataive consumption of 1000kWh.
+This is not a problem when using the `active_energy_pos` sensor for the energy dashboard in Home Assistant as it is set to `total_increasing` and therefore Home Assistant knows that a drop from 1000 to 0 is a reset of the counter and not a negative consumption of 1000kWh.

 As an alternative you can use the text_sensors which always result in the full counter of the meter (in Wh not kWh).
 To use them as a numeric sensor in Home Assistant you need to create a Template Sensor that takes the sensor and converts it into a numeric sensor: